Urban Sketchers: Workshops

 Artists who contribute to Urban Sketchers can host workshops for sketching enthusiasts around the world.
 The workshops aim to teach skills useful to the practice of urban sketching.
 Workshops can cover a variety of topics, such as perspective, panoramas, and people, and take place in the urban environment appropriate for the topic.

 Communities

 Urban Sketchers created many regional communities.
 Correspondents of the original Urban Sketchers blog and Flickr group organized local sketchers and number of local sketching groups were started.
 Other grass roots leaders started groups and brought them under Urban Sketchers umbrella.

 Regional Urban Sketchers groups function similar to the main global group.
 All embrace the vision of the Urban Sketchers Manifesto as leading guidelines, while each group maintains its local and cultural individuality.
 Many groups have their own blogs where correspondents are invited based on local criteria, Facebook and Flickr groups where all are welcome.

 Urban Sketchers communities are active in many countries of Europe, in North and South America and Asia.

+Worldwide Events

+International Urban Sketchers Week is a global celebration of on-location drawing and takes place 1-7 May every year.